mmomtchev/node-gdal-async/README.md

 - Windows - virtually all x86-64 versions
 - macOS - macOS 15 on both x86-64 and arm8-64
-- Linux - glibc at least 2.31 (Debian Bullseye and Ubuntu 22.04) on x84-64
+- Linux - glibc at least 2.31 (Debian Bullseye / Ubuntu 22.04) on x84-64 with the exception of the Node 25 prebuilt binaries which require at least 2.41 (Debian Trixie / Ubuntu 24.04)

-When rebuilding from source, the earliest unit tested GDAL is GDAL 3.10.2 (default one on Ubuntu 22.04).
+When rebuilding from source, the earliest unit tested GDAL is GDAL 3.10.2 (default one on Ubuntu 22.04) although all 3.x versions should work.